imnotverysure/CommandHandler/README.md

 **Float**

 -   The `float` type accepts numbers even with floating point values, it also accepts stringified float data types.
 If `range` is specified, it will only accept values within the range values, and if `allowInt` is `true`, it will accept integer values or numbers with no floating point value.
+    > NOTE: Setting `allowInt` to `false` will cause the option to throw a command syntax error to the user if the numerical value provided is considered as an integer.

 **Boolean**